How to Reduce Carbon Monoxide and Smoke Detector Nuisance Alarms

 False alarms can be frustrating, especially when they occur in the middle of the night or when cooking.
 You can help reduce nuisance alarms by following a few simple maintenance and installation tips:

 - Test your smoke alarms and CO detectors monthly to ensure they are working properly.

-- If you have a battery powered alarm, change the batteries at least every six months.
+- If you have a battery powered detector, change the batteries in the unit at least every six months.

-- If your smoke or carbon monoxide alarm becomes contaminated by excessive dirt, dust or grime, and cannot be cleaned, you should replace the alarm immediately.
+- If your smoke or carbon monoxide alarm becomes contaminated by excessive dirt, dust or grime, and cannot be cleaned, you should replace the detector immediately.

-- You may have placed your smoke and CO alarms in an area prone to false alarms, so relocate the alarm if it sounds frequent unwanted alarms.
-Areas your that your detectors should not be installed include:
+- You may have placed your smoke and CO alarms in an area prone to false alarms, so relocate the detector if it sounds frequent unwanted alarms.
+Areas your your detectors should not be installed include:

 - In extremely dusty, dirty or greasy areas like garages, furnace rooms, crawl spaces and unfinished attics.

 - Within 10 feet of any cooking appliance or in air streams near kitchens because air currents can draw cooking smoke into the smoke sensor and cause unwanted alarms.

 - At least 10 feet from extremely humid areas like the shower, sauna, humidifier, vaporizer, dishwasher, laundry room, utility room, or other source of high humidity.

 - Keep smoke and fire alarms at least 20 feet from sources of combustion particles (Combustion particles form when something burns) like the stove, furnace, water heater, or space heaters if possible, or in poorly ventilated kitchens, garages, and furnace rooms.